camfindlay/nzgoal-se/pages/policy-principles.md

 ##### 17

-Agencies should only license software for re-use by others (whether under the MIT licence or any other open source software licence) where:
+Agencies should only license software for re-use by others under FOSS licence where:

 (a) they own or can obtain an assignment of all copyright in the software and have not exclusively licensed it to a third party; or